This The Tipping Point summary looks at an intriguing book about how ideas spread like epidemics and what causes them to do so.

 Again, this sounds plausible, but recent evidence has cast doubt on this theory.
 In Range, the writer David Epstein presents numerous examples of sports superstars, such as Roger Federer, who succeeded in spite of this rule.

 Federer played multiple sports before he focused on tennis during his teenage years.
 That experience helped him instead of hindering him when it came to his career in tennis considering his achievements.

-The Tipping Point is an interesting book and a good read, but I have my doubts on how reliable Gladwell’s assertions are and how watertight his research was when he wrote the book.
+The Tipping Point is an interesting book and a good read, but I have my doubts about how reliable Gladwell’s assertions are and how watertight his research was when he wrote the book.

 Give this book a read, but don’t take everything you read as gospel.